Japan Govt to Consider Better Info Sharing with Okinawa

 - Русский

-Tokyo, July 2 (Jiji Press)--The Japanese government will consider better sharing information with Okinawa Prefecture about incidents involving U.S. military personnel stationed in the southern prefecture, Chief Cabinet Secretary Yoshimasa Hayashi said Tuesday.
+Tokyo, July 2 (Jiji Press)--The Japanese government will consider better information-sharing with Okinawa Prefecture about sexual crime cases involving U.S. military personnel stationed in the southernmost prefecture, Chief Cabinet Secretary Yoshimasa Hayashi said Tuesday.

-Central government agencies will "discuss what can be done so that local people won't feel anxiety," while taking into consideration the need to protect victims' privacy and the possible impact on investigations, Hayashi said at a press conference.
+"Relevant ministries and agencies will discuss what can be done so local people won't feel anxiety," Hayashi told a press conference.
+But he also noted that victims' privacy and the possible impact on investigations will be taken into account.

+At a separate news conference the same day, Foreign Minister Yoko Kamikawa said her ministry will consult over the matter with other ministries and agencies concerned as well as investigative authorities.

-His comments came in response to complaints from Okinawa that the central government failed to act quickly to inform local officials of a recent sexual abuse case involving a U.S. serviceman in the prefecture.
+Those comments came in response to a flood of complaints from people in Okinawa and others that the central government failed to act quickly to inform local officials of recent sexual offense cases involving U.S. servicemen in the prefecture, where U.S. military bases are highly concentrated.

+An airman was indicted in March on the charges of kidnapping and raping a girl in December last year, and a Marine was prosecuted last month for attempting to sexually assault and inuring a woman in May.

 [Copyright The Jiji Press, Ltd.]